sruthi223/AI-Powered-YAML-Generator-POC-for-Vertica/README.md

 - "Generate a VerticaDB configuration for a 3-node cluster with 2TB storage"
 - "Update the YAML to use communal storage on S3"
-- "Validate this VerticaDB YAML configuration"
-- "Show me the current database configuration"
+- "Given the database connection information, connect to it and generate a YAML"

 ## 🔒 Security